-- 1 Members of the public are invited to ask questions at Briefing Sessions.
-Questions asked at a Briefing Session must relate to a matter contained on the agenda; - 2 A register will be provided for those persons wanting to ask questions to enter their name.
-Persons will be requested to come forward in the order in which they are registered, and to give their name and address; - 3 Public question time will be limited to two minutes per member of the public, with a limit of two verbal questions per member of the public; - 4 Statements are not to precede the asking of a question during public question time.
-Statements should be made during public statement time; - 5 Members of the public are encouraged to keep their questions brief to enable everyone who desires to ask a question to have the opportunity to do so; - 6 Public question time will be limited to the legislative minimum of 15 minutes.
-Public question time is declared closed following the expiration of the allocated 15 minute time period, or earlier if there are no further questions.
-The Presiding Member may extend public question time in intervals of ten minutes, but the total time allocated for public question time is not to exceed 35 minutes in total; - 7 Questions are to be directed to the Presiding Member and shall be asked politely, in good faith, and are not to be framed in such a way as to reflect adversely or to be defamatory on a particular Elected Member or City employee.
-The Presiding Member shall decide to: - accept or reject any question and his/her decision is final; - nominate a member of the Council and/or City employee to respond to the question; - take a question on notice.
-In this case a written response will be provided as soon as possible, and included in the agenda of the next briefing session. - 8 Where an Elected Member is of the opinion that a member of the public is: - asking a question at a Briefing session that is not relevant to a matter listed on the agenda, or; - making a statement during public question time;
+- 1 Members of the public are invited to ask questions at Council Meetings. - 2 Questions asked at an ordinary Council meeting can relate to matters that affect the operations of the City of Joondalup.
+Questions asked at a Special Meeting of the Council must relate to the purpose for which the meeting has been called. - 3 A register will be provided for those persons wanting to ask questions to enter their name.
+Persons will be requested to come forward in the order in which they are registered, and to give their name and address. - 4 Public question time will be limited to two minutes per member of the public, with a limit of two questions per member of the public. - 5 Statements are not to precede the asking of a question during public question time.
+Statements should be made during public statement time. - 6 Members of the public are encouraged to keep their questions brief to enable everyone who desires to ask a question to have the opportunity to do so. - 7 Public question time will be limited to the legislative minimum of fifteen minutes and may be extended in intervals of up to ten minutes by resolution of the Council, but the total time allocated for public questions to be asked and responses to be given is not to exceed thirty five (35) minutes in total.
+Public question time is declared closed following the expiration of the allocated time period, or earlier than such time where there are no further questions. - 8 Questions are to be directed to the Presiding Member and should be asked politely in good faith and are not to be framed in such a way as to reflect adversely or be defamatory on a particular Elected Member or City employee.
+The Presiding Member shall decide to: - > Accept or reject any question and his/her decision is final; - Nominate a member of the Council and/or City employee to respond to the question; - Take a question on notice.
+In this case a written response will be provided as soon as possible, and included in the agenda of the next Council meeting. - 9 Where an elected member is of the opinion that a member of the public is: - asking a question at a Council meeting, that is not relevant to the operations of the City of Joondalup; - making a statement during public question time;

-they may bring it to the attention of the Presiding Member who will make a ruling;
+they may bring it to the attention of the meeting.

-9 Questions and any response will be summarised and included in the notes of the Briefing Session;

-10 It is not intended that question time should be used as a means to obtain information that would not be made available if it was sought from the City's records under Section 5.94 of the Local Government Act 1995 or the Freedom of Information (FOI) Act 1992.
-Where the response to a question(s) would require a substantial commitment of the City's resources, the Chief Executive Officer will determine that it is an unreasonable impost upon the City and refuse to provide it.
-The Chief Executive Officer will advise the member of the public that the information may be sought in accordance with the FOI Act 1992.
+- 10 Questions and any response will be summarised and included in the minutes of the Council meeting. - 11 It is not intended that question time should be used as a means to obtain information that would not be made available if it was sought from the City's records under Section 5.94 of the Local Government Act 1995 or the Freedom of Information (FOI) Act 1992.
+Where the response to a question(s) would require a substantial commitment of the City's resources, the Chief Executive Officer (CEO) will determine that it is an unreasonable impost upon the City and refuse to provide it.
+The CEO will advise the member of the public that the information may be sought in accordance with the FOI Act 1992.